lxq2018/TSP-matlab-pcode/README.md

   L = minimal number of sites that one salesman travels, with the paired
       formation of 'L' and its value[taking 1 by default].
-  Note: here is a bug, so 'L' is currently not recommeded to use!!!
+      NOTE: here is a bug, so 'L' is currently not recommeded to use!!!

   U = maximal number of sites that one salesman travels, with the paired
       formation of 'U' and its value [taking n-m by default].

   a = algorithm used, with the paired formation of 'a' and its value
       [taken as '3n' by default (the other two are 'MTZ' and 'GG')].

+  V = velocity that every salesman travels (the same), with the paired
+      formation of 'V' and its value [taking 1 by default].

+  t = a time vector denoting how long the salesman stays, with the paired
+      formation of 't' and its value [taking zeros(1,n) by default].

   Output: